ChloeL-E/msp3-trailfinders/README.md

 - For guidance relating to the login and register functionality the following resources were utilised: [The Code City](https://www.youtube.com/watch?v=lAY7nXh83fI) and [Geeks for Geeks](https://www.geeksforgeeks.org/how-to-add-authentication-to-your-app-with-flask-login/?ref=previous_article)

+- For guidance when creating a responsive navbar [Stack Overflow](https://stackoverflow.com/questions/36317334/bootstrap-footer-links-full-width-and-two-column-on-mobile)

 - [Codemy] flask series was used for assistance further understanding jinja templating.

 - For design improvements on the site, I wanted the navbar to disappear when the user scrolls down and reappear when scrolling up.
 I utilised .hide and .show within the css and added a domcontent loaded to the js file.
 [SheCodes](https://www.shecodes.io/athena/7982-how-to-make-a-nav-bar-show-on-scroll-up-disappear-on-scroll-down#:~:text=in%207.4%20seconds-,To%20make%20a%20nav%20bar%20menu%20show%20on%20scrolling%20upward,can%20use%20JavaScript%20and%20CSS.&text=js-,window.,you%20can%20check%20the%20window.
-Nabber) helped e to understand this navbar scroll behaviour and also as inspiration for button design later in the project.
+Nabber) helped me to understand navbar scroll behaviour and also as inspiration for button design later in the project.

 - [W3Schools](https://www.w3schools.com/html/html_form_elements.asp) for refresher on form styling within html/css.